MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: Method

 \subsection{Skill Bank}

 As shown in Figure~\ref{model_figure}, a \emph{memory skill} specifies a reusable memory operation as structured guidance, including when it is applicable and how it should be applied to the current context.
-Concretely, each skill $s \in \mathcal{S}$ contains (i) a short \emph{description} used for skill representation and selection, and (ii) a detailed \emph{content} specification that instructs the executor on how to perform memory extraction or revision.
+Concretely, each skill $s \in \mathcal{S}$ contains (i) a short \emph{description} for skill representation and selection, and (ii) a detailed \emph{content} specification that instructs the executor on memory extraction or revision.

 We start from a minimal set of general-purpose primitives to ensure a stable and functional initialization.
 Specifically, we initialize the skill bank with four basic skills corresponding to canonical memory operations: \textsc{Insert}, \textsc{Update}, \textsc{Delete}, and \textsc{Skip}.
 Starting from this minimal set, the designer progressively refines existing skills and expands the bank by proposing new skills that address uncovered failure modes.
 (Appendix~\ref{appendix:case_study} details skill description)